Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 - continue using other tabs in their browser or other applications and still be able to see your call
 - resize the window to fit their viewing needs such as increasing the size to better see a screen share

 This concludes the tutorial for click to call with a new window experience.
-Below will be a optional step to embed the calling surface into the app itself keeping your users on their current page.
+Below will be a optional step to embed the calling surface into the widget itself keeping your users on their current page.
 ## Part 3 (Optional) Embedding Your Calling Experience

 Finally in this optional section of the tutorial we will talk about making a embedded version of the Calling surface.
 We will continue from where we left off in the last section and make some modifications to our existing screens.

 To start lets take a look at the props for the `ClickToCallComponent.tsx` props, these will need to be updated to have the widget hold the Calling surface.
 We will make two changes.
 - Add a new prop for the adapter arguments needed for the `AzureCommunicationCallAdapter`.
-- Make `onRenderStartCall` optional
+- Make `onRenderStartCall` optional, this will allow us to come back to using a new window easier in the future.

 `ClickToCallComponent.tsx`